suryatejagamidi/Data-Analyst-Portfolio/AtliQ-finance Analytics using MySQL/readme.md

 ## 📌 Project Overview
 This project focuses on optimizing financial analytics for **AtliQ Hardware**, a global computer hardware manufacturer.
 The company previously relied on large Excel files, which led to inefficiencies in data analysis.
 By migrating to **MySQL**, the project enhanced performance, scalability, and overall data accessibility.
-- The Dataset contain more than 1 million records.
+- The Dataset contain million of records.

 ### 🔍 Business Context
 - AtliQ Hardware operates in **APAC, EU, NA, and LATAM** markets, offering high-performance computer components.